 - It makes a squeaky, grinding sound

 - It has permanent stains and a smell

 Replace your mattress once it reaches its expected max life.
 Each mattress type has a specific lifespan, so you need to find that out first.
 However, the mattress can exceed its life if you take good care of it and you don't use it as often.

 Can a Mattress Last 40 Years?

 Most mattresses last between seven to 15 years.
 You could extend its lifespan by cleaning it regularly, using mattress accessories, and limiting your use.
 However, even with these tactics, sleeping on a four-decade-old mattress is not ideal.

 As you can see, it's not a matter of how long a mattress is good for.
 What counts is how much care you take and how well it helps you sleep while you have it!

 Different mattresses have varying lifespans because of their materials and construction.
 Eventually, you’ll need to replace your mattress — if not because of wear and tear, then at least due to hygienic reasons.

-If you’re looking for the healthiest memory foam mattress in the world, Essentia offers some of the most durable mattresses around.
-Our all-natural latex memory foam collections are designed to support different types of sleepers based on firmness, support, temperature, and ore.
+If you’re looking for the healthiest high density foam mattress in the world, Essentia offers some of the most durable mattresses around.
+Our all-natural latex high density memory foam collections are designed to support different types of sleepers based on firmness, support, temperature, and more.
 Click below to learn more about our mattresses at Essentia.